lukecahill/Note-keeper/README.md

 The SQL used for this is provided in 'database.sql' (this is for MySQL, but may work with other database systems - though this is not yet tested).

 This requires version 5.5 or greater of PHP.

+If you find any issues please raise an issue or create a pull request with the fix and an explaination.